beagleboard/bb-imager-rs/PACKAGING.md

 - CLI

 ```
-just package-cli-linux-deb {target}
+make package-cli-linux-deb
 ```

 - GUI

 ```
-just package-gui-linux-deb {target}
+make package-gui-linux-deb
 ```

 - Service

 ```
-just package-service-linux-deb {target}
+make package-service-linux-deb
 ```

-Where `target` is the platform you are building for.
+The target platform can be specified with `TARGET` environment variable.
+Defaults to host target.
 Currently, the following targets have been tested:
 - x86_64-unknown-linux-gnu
 - aarch64-unknown-linux-gnu
 - armv7-unknown-linux-gnueabihf